Skip to main content

 2. Add openid, profile, email, offline_access.

-3. If you plan to use Redshift RLS via Entra ID, also expose your Redshift API scope under Expose an API and add it here.
+3. If you plan to use Redshift RLS via Entra ID, expose your Redshift API scope under Expose an API:

 4. If your tenant requires it, click Grant admin consent.